netdata/netdata/README.md

 `Jul 9th, 2019` - **[Netdata v1.16.0 released!](https://github.com/netdata/netdata/releases)**

-Release v1.16.0 contains 40 bug fixes, 31 improvements and 20 documentation updates
+Release v1.16.0 contains 40 bug fixes, 31 improvements, and 20 documentation updates

-**Binary distributions.** To improve the security, speed and reliability of new Netdata installations, we are delivering our own, industry standard installation method, with binary package distributions.
+**Binary distributions.** To improve the security, speed and reliability of new Netdata installations, we are delivering our own, industry-standard installation method, with binary package distributions.
 The RPM binaries for the most common OSs are already available on packagecloud and we’ll have the DEB ones available very soon.
 All distributions are considered in Beta and, as always, we depend on our amazing community for feedback on improvements.

 -   Our stable distributions are at [netdata/netdata @ packagecloud.io](https://packagecloud.io/netdata/netdata)
 -   The nightly builds are at [netdata/netdata-edge @ packagecloud.io](https://packagecloud.io/netdata/netdata-edge)